Child Care Subsidy

 CHOOSING A CHILD CARE PROVIDER

 When you apply for a child care subsidy, you will be given information on the types of child care available and guidelines on how to choose a good child care program for your child, including information about the Keystone Stars program.
 CCIS can give you referrals to regulated child care providers or you may search for providers on line by going to www.compass.state.pa.us/childcaresearch.
-You may choose a child care center, family or group child care home, or a legally unregulated child care provider.
+You may choose a child care center, family or group child care home.
+In some cases, you may chose a relative who is a grandparent, aunt, uncle or sibling over age 18 who does not live in your home.

 Your child care subsidy may be used at any child care provider who participates in the subsidy program.
 You also may choose a provider not currently participating in the program as long as that provider is complying with regulations and is willing to sign an Agreement with CCIS.